Clytha short circular walk

 Clytha riverside car park SO361085

-From the car park, go through the gate next to the interpretation panel and continue for 200m before turning right to follow the waymarked path alongside the River Usk.
-After about 600m, go through the second gate on the right (with the stone counterweight) and head up the hill and across the field to the metal wicket gate leading onto the road.
+From the car park, take the gate to the right of the interpretation panel and continue for 220yd (200m).
+Follow the path around to the right and on alongside the River Usk.
+After about 660yd (600m), go through the second gate on the right (with the stone counterweight) and head slightly up hill and around the field edge to the metal wicket gate leading onto the road.

 Clytha's veteran trees

-Carefully cross the road and climb the steps.
-After passing through the gate at the top, keep right and continue following the waymarkers over a couple of stiles into a field on a hill.
-Follow the line of lime trees diagonally down to the track.
-These trees used to be the avenue leading to Clytha Castle.
-When you reach the track, turn right and follow it up, taking the right fork up to the castle.
+After passing through the gate at the top of the steps, keep right at the edge of the fields and continue following the waymarkers over a couple of stiles and right through a gate back into Clytha Park on the top of low hill.
+Follow the line of lime trees diagonally down to the concrete track.
+These trees used to be the avenue leading to Clytha Castle from Clytha House.
+When you reach the track, turn left, following the track uphill taking the right fork up to the castle.
+Pass through a metal gate across the track and into Castle Woods.
+The track takes you up to Clytha Castle.
+Please respect the privacy of those staying at the castle.

 Considered one of the outstanding 18th-century follies of Wales, it was designed by John Davenport and built by William Jones of Clytha House, with the purpose of 'relieving a mind afflicted with the loss of a most excellent wife'.
 It's owned by the National Trust and leased to the Landmark Trust who rent it out for holidays.

-After stopping to admire this remarkable property, follow the wooden signs to Clytha, which head into the trees and round the back of the building.
-Pass through the gate, following the way-marked posts along the grassy ridge above the trees, and then left back under until you reach a small metal wicket gate by the road.
-Pass through the gate, turn left and walk along the road for 20m and then turn right back into the car park where you started your walk.
+Take a little time to admire this remarkable property and the views across the Sugar Loaf and Skirrid.
+Follow the wooden signs that direct you along a track that runs down behind the Castle.
+Pass through the wooden field gate at the edge of Castle Wood and back onto parkland.
+The path follows a grassy track downhill along the ridge of a steep bank with scattered trees.
+When the trees end, turn left back under the bank with parkland to your right.
+After 220yd (200m) bear right and downhill until you reach a small metal wicket gate by the road.
+Pass through the gate, turn immediately left and walk along the road for 50m and then turn right back into the car park where you started your walk.

 Clytha riverside car park SO361085